 Here are the eschatology podcasts all together on one page for easy access.
 Notes are also available on this site that go with each session.
 Use the menu above to open the pages that you want and find the notes that have been prepared to go with each of the podcasts that I have recorded.
-Some notes are also translated into German.

 1: Introducing eschatology with a focus on the issue of worldviews, where a Greek viewpoint is non-creational affirming and escapist.
 The Hebrew / biblical view point is creation-affirming, hence movement is from heaven to earth.

 2: Removing rubble.
 Resurrection not life after death as the biblical hope has to shape our eschatology.

 3: Language - eternity, prophetic and apocalyptic language.

 4: Apocalyptic language and examples.
 Non-literal langauge / extreme imagery to underline significance not to suggest a literal interpretation.

 5: The rise of Dispensationalism against a backdrop of a loss of optimism.
 The significance of Edward Irving.